anh0001/robot-perception-compose/README.md

 > - Allow processing time up to about 30 minutes; that is typically fine.
 >   Longer than ~30 minutes often causes the app to crash.
 Aim for the most
 >   detailed settings that your iPhone can process reliably within this time.
-> - Hold the iPhone in portrait orientation throughout capture to keep
+> - Hold the iPhone closer to the desired spot during capture for better scanning results.
->   poses consistent across frames.
 > - Before exporting, use the app's crop tool to remove unnecessary
 >   background/points so downstream processing is cleaner and faster.